 Previously, such linking was technically possible.
 However, the only way to achieve this was to use custom attributes that weren’t connected.
 For example, let’s say we create a text attribute called Camera on the shot object, and we populate it with the names of the cameras used in each shot.
 Should the camera name change, we’d have to go back and update all attributes that reference the old camera name.

 When using custom attribute links, this is no longer an issue.
 We can create an attribute that links to the camera object directly, so changing its name would update all other attributes automatically.
-Let’s look at how we can do this.
+Below, we run through the steps to achieve this.
+You can also watch the below video for more insight into the process.

 How can I set up custom attribute links?